nginxinc/nginx-openshift-router/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Your environment**
-* NGINX Plus Router version
+* NGINX Router version
 * Openshift version
-* NGINX Plus version
+* NGINX or NGINX Plus version

 **Additional context**
 Add any other context about the problem here.
 Any log files you want to share.